-If the Bayes factor value is greater than 1, that means that the data were more likely under H than under H. And since the odds ratio is also greater than 1, that means that the odds are greater, in light of the data, than they were before.
+If the Bayes factor value is greater than 1, that means that the data were more likely under A than under B. And since the odds ratio is also greater than 1, that means that the odds are greater, in light of the data, than they were before.

-If the Bayes factor is less than 1, that means the data were less likely under H than under H, so the odds in favor of H go down.
+If the Bayes factor is less than 1, that means the data were less likely under A than under B, so the odds in favor of A go down.

 Finally, if the Bayes factor is exactly 1, the data are equally likely under either hypothesis, so the odds do not change.